Data-driven effective model shows a liquid-like deep learning: Simulation details

 The stimulation details presented above apply to the case of under-parametrization.
 We also design two other kinds of training scenarios.
 The first case is the over-parametrization scenario, where the number of training images is smaller than the number of network parameters.
 In this case, we only train $500$ images which are divided into $25$ mini-batches with the mini-batch size of $20$.
 Other hyper-parameters remain unchanged.
 The second case is the shallow-network scenario, where we delete all hidden layers, and thus the network architecture changes to 20-10.
 Other hyper-parameters remain unchanged as well.
 Following the same weight-collection procedure as the under-parametrization case except for setting the accuracy threshold to $70\%$, we collect one million and half a million weight configurations for the over-parameterization and shallow-network scenarios, respectively, in order to construct effective models.

 Finally, we show additional landscape analysis when the reference weight configuration is selected from the high and medium energy regions.
 A qualitative same behavior is identified (Fig.~\ref{S1} and Fig.~\ref{S2}).
 In addition, the histograms of model parameters inferred from the weight data are also shown in Fig.~\ref{S3} for the shallow-network setting.
+Our framework can also be applied to other more challenging types of dataset, e.g., Fashion-MNIST consisting of fashion items images belonging to ten classes~\cite{Fashion-2017}, as displayed in Fig.~\ref{fmnist} for the over-parameterization case.
+Unlike the case of the MNIST dataset, the entropy landscape of the full network gets close to that of the central part of the network, while other qualitative properties remain.
+All codes to obtain the results of this paper are available at the link: \url{ https://github.com/ZouWenXuan/Liquid-like-deep-learning}.